Software architecture for Opening Reproducible Research¶

 The client application manages the control flow of all user interactions.

-If standalone tools are developed, they should provide a command-line interface (CLI) that allows integration into microservices when needed.
-Thanks to the container architecture and the controlled, we don't need to worry about documentattion for or distribution/packaging of these tools.
-It must only be ensured they are correctly installed using the microservice's Dockerfile.
-The only required documentation is for the installation into a container and usage of the CLI.
+If standalone tools are developed, they provide a command-line interface (CLI).
+The CLI allows integration into microservices when needed and to package tools including their dependencies as containers and distributing them using a container registry.
+These 2nd level containers are started by the microservices and can run either next to the microservices or in an independent container cluster, providing scalability.
+It must only be ensured they are correctly configured in each microservice.
+The only required documentation is the installation into a container and usage of the CLI.

-Publications platforms are the primary online interaction point of users with scientific works.
-Users consume publications, e.g. browsing, searching, and reading.
-Users create publications, e.g. submitting to a scientific journal.
+Publications platforms are the online interaction points of users with scientific works.
+Users create publications, e.g. submitting to a scientific journal, publishing on a pre-print server, publishing on a self-hosted website, or collaborating in online repositories.
+Users examine publications, e.g. browsing, searching, reading, downloading, or reviewing.

 Identification information of distributed systems is crucial, and for security reasons as well as for limiting manual reproduction of metadata, a central service can provide all of